-- Extended time
+- Extended Time

-- Assistive technology (e.g. CCTV, screen-reader software)
+- Assistive Technology (e.g., CCTV, screen-reader software)

-- Computer/Microsoft Word for essay exams
+- Computer/Microsoft Word for Essay Exams

-- No scantrons
+- No Scantrons

-- Raised table
+- Raised Table

 - Reader and/or Scribe

-Scribes will write down verbatim what is dictated to them.
+Scribes will write down verbatim what is dictated to them by the student.
+Scribes are responsible for spelling and sentence ending punctuation, although the student dictating to the scribe may direct the scribe for any specific spelling or punctuation within sentences.
 The scribe is not responsible for organizing or paraphrasing thoughts into a final draft.
-Scribes are responsible for spelling and sentence ending punctuation, although students dictating to the scribe may direct the scribe for any specific spelling or punctuation within sentences.
-At any time, students dictating to the scribe have the opportunity to review what has been written either by reading it themselves or having it read to them.
+At any time, the student dictating to the scribe have the opportunity to review what has been written either by reading it themselves or having it read aloud to them.
 If there are corrections, the student dictating to the scribe will direct the scribe to make them.